 These cycles create high levels of uncertainty and complicate the task of supply-chain management.
 Sometimes operators must lock in construction contracts, financing and power purchase agreements during a short window of opportunity, while all their competitors are doing the same thing.

 What is really surprising is not today’s boom but the fact that the US wind industry has consistently achieved rapid growth over a long period.
-Annual capacity growth from 1990-2011 was 16.3%, and during the latter part of that period, growth continued unabated even while the cost of gas, a hugely important part of power generation in the US, was falling sharply.
+Annual capacity growth from 1990-2011 was 16.3 percent, and during the latter part of that period, growth continued unabated even while the cost of gas, a hugely important part of power generation in the US, was falling sharply.

 Infrastructure is vital